martinsumner/leveled/docs/ANTI_ENTROPY.md

 The process of maintaining the hashtree is partially deferred to the point of the exchange, but is relatively low cost, and so these exchanges can occur frequently without creating significant background load.
 Infrequently, but regularly, the hashtree store would be cleared and rebuilt from an object fold to ensure that it reflected the actual persisted state in the store.

-The impact on the tree primary issues of anti-entropy of this mechanism was:
+The impact on the three primary issues of anti-entropy of this mechanism was:

 - Repair was de-coupled from reads, and so unread objects would not have a vastly reduced risk of disappearing following node failure and disk corruption events.